bghira/SimpleTuner/README.md

 - Enforced zero SNR on the terminal timestep instead of offset noise for clearer images.
 - The use of EMA (exponential moving average) during training to ensure we do not "fry" the model.
 - The ability to train on multiple datasets with different base resolutions in each, eg. 512px and 768px images simultaneously

+### Stable Diffusion 3

+This model is very new and the current level of support for it in SimpleTuner is preliminary:

+- LoRA is not yet implemented, only full finetuning.
+- ControlNet is not yet implemented.
+- Certain features such as segmented timestep selection and Compel long prompt weighting are not yet supported.

+A few sharp edges could catch you off-guard, but for the most part, this initial pass at SD3 support is considered to be robust enough not to let you screw up too many parameters - it will oftentimes simply override bad values and set them for more sensible ones.

+> ⚠️ In the current source release of Diffusers, gradient checkpointing is broken for Stable Diffusion 3 models.
+This will result in much, much higher memory use.

 ## Hardware Requirements